A noise reduction method for force measurements in water entry experiments based on the Ensemble Empirical Mode

-It is worth noting that in any case the reconstruction of the original signal as the sum of all modes still holds.
-However, it is observed that for such type of signals, if $N_a$ is higher than 0.2, the sharp features of the first modes, such as the peak at $t \approx 2 s$, tend to be smoothed out, especially in the IMF$_5$ and IMF$_8$.
-Owing to the peculiarities of the signals to be treated, some of the sharp variations have a physical meaning, and it is essential to assure that the denoising strategy preserve them.
-In this work, that peak, which is distributed among those IMFS in the decomposition, is kept by employing a thresholding strategy, see Section \ref{thresholding_modalities}.
-With this technique, the signal values below a certain threshold are discarded, in order to get rid of the underlying background noise within a single mode.
-Of course, the method preserves better the peaks in each mode if they are more pronounced.
-Furthermore, it can be observed that if the artificial noise amplitude is increased, more oscillations at all frequencies are added to the signal, which make all modes more noisy.
+It is worth noting that in all cases the reconstruction of the original signal as the sum of all modes still holds, aside from a small difference, in this case negligible, due to the fact that, differently from the EMD, the EEMD is not a complete decomposition.
+It is observed that for such type of signals, if $N_a$ is higher than 0.2, the peaks at t=2~s are smoothed out, especially in the IMF$_5$ and IMF$_8$.
+In the present case, those peaks results from the decomposition of the Gaussian pulse component of the synthetic signal, see Figure \ref{fig:ramp_synthetic_signal}, hence it is necessary to preserve them.
+It can be anticipated that this is achieved in this paper by employing a thresholding strategy, see Section \ref{thresholding_modalities}, according to which the signal values below a certain threshold are discarded, assuming that they are part of the background noise of the mode.
+Of course, the thresholding strategy preserves better the peaks that are more pronounced, hence choosing $N_a < 0.2$ provides an advantage in this sense.
+Furthermore, it is also observed that an increase in the amplitude of the artificial noise causes a corresponding growth of the amplitudes of all frequency components, which make all modes noisier.
 This is evident for instance by looking at IMF$_5$, IMF$_6$ and IMF$_7$.
-The higher noise level also complicates the thresholding strategy, as some non-physical peaks may appear, which cannot be distinguished from the physically relevant ones.
-Therefore, as a compromise, a value of $N_a$=0.1 is chosen.
-It must be stressed again that such a choice is made based on a specific type of signal and on the derived EEMD.
+The higher noise level makes the application of the thresholding strategy more difficult, as some non-physical peaks and valleys may appear, which cannot be distinguished from the physically relevant ones.
+Given these two circumstances, a value of $N_a$=0.1 is chosen.
+It must be stressed again that such a choice is made based on this specific type of signal and on the derived EEMD.
 For different type of signals, the optimal value of $N_a$ might be different.

-Once the number of realizations and the artificial noise amplitude has been chosen, the EEMD is performed leading to ten IMFs and a residue.
-The decomposition for $N_a=0.1$ and $N_e=1000$ is shown in Figure \ref{fig:IMFs_EEMD_Na01_Ne1000_SynthMixed}.
+Once the number of realizations and the artificial noise amplitude is chosen, an EEMD with $N_a=0.1$ and $N_e=1000$ is performed, yielding ten IMFs and a residue.
+The decomposition is shown in Figure \ref{fig:IMFs_EEMD_Na01_Ne1000_SynthMixed}.